H.W. Butterworth and Sons Company Building

-H.W.
-Butterworth and Sons Company Building, now known as 2424 Studios, is a historic factory building located in the Kensington neighborhood of Philadelphia, Pennsylvania.
-It was built in five phases between 1870 and about 1925.
-The three earliest sections are in the Italianate style.
+The H.W.
+Butterworth and Sons Company Building, now known as 2424 Studios, is a historic factory building which is located in the Fishtown neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 2010 and was converted into studios in 2011.

+History and architectural features

+Bilt in five phases between 1870 and 1925, the three earliest sections were designed in the Italianate style.
 The complex ranges from one to three-stories, and is constructed of brick and reinforced concrete.

 The H.W.
-Butterworth and Sons Company manufactured textile machinery, then during World War II built anti-aircraft machine gun parts.
+Butterworth and Sons Company manufactured textile machinery, and then, during World War II, built anti-aircraft machine gun parts.

 It was added to the National Register of Historic Places in 2010 and was converted into studios in 2011.